EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 }
 ```

 These methods are very simple.
-If we were going for 100% coverage, we may have wanted to exrcise those accessors.
+If we were going for 100% coverage, we may have wanted to exercise those accessors.
 Being the strategic developers that we are though, I think we can ignore those for now.
 The logic is very simple, not really a lot of oportunity for things to go wrong here.

 These types of methods become even less relevant in other languages like [C#](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/properties) or [Ruby](https://ruby-doc.org/docs/ruby-doc-bundle/UsersGuide/rg/accessors.html) which support accessors as language level constructs.
 Testing those would be a moot point in those languages, since it would mean testing language/framework features, and not code that we own.
 There's no good reason to do that.